 If you want to live your ideal job, freelancing will allow you to possess a portfolio of your work that might seem very attractive to potential recruiters.
-For instance, if you want to work in an event management company, you can share about your experiences gracefully in an interview.
+For instance, if you want to work in an event management company, you can share your experiences gracefully in an interview.

-How splendid would it feel if you could show the websites you designed for a company, along with testimonials from the satisfied clients to a recruiter?
+How splendid would it feel if you could show the websites you designed for a company, along with testimonials from satisfied clients to a recruiter?

 And, not to forget, giving that interview with a dash of confidence and utmost assertiveness on your face will only outshine your portfolio.